George Antheil: Berlin and Paris

 Despite the inauspicious beginning, Antheil found Paris, at the time, a center of musical and artistic innovation, to be a "green tender morning" compared to the "black night" of Berlin.
+Like George Gershwin, Antheil was among the few young American composers in Paris not to study with Nadia Boulanger.

 The couple lived in a one bedroom apartment above Sylvia Beach's bookshop Shakespeare and Company.
 Beach described him "as fellow with bangs, a squished nose and a big mouth with a grin in it.
 A regular American high school boy."
 She was very supportive, and introduced Antheil to her circle of friends and customers including Erik Satie, Ezra Pound, James Joyce, Virgil Thomson, and Ernest Hemingway.
 Joyce and Pound were soon talking of an opera collaboration.
 Pound, in particular, was to become an extravagant supporter and promoter of Antheil and his work, comparing him variously to Stravinsky and James Cagney, and describing him as breaking down music to its "musical atom".
 Pound introduced Antheil to Jean Cocteau, who in turn helped launch Antheil into the musical salons of Paris; Pound also commissioned Antheil to write three violin sonatas for his mistress, Olga Rudge.
 In 1924, Pound published Antheil and the Treatise on Harmony, as part of his campaign to boost Antheil's reputation.
 The book may have done Antheil more harm than good, and the composer was to distance himself from it in his memoir.
 Natalie Barney helped produce some original works, including the First String Quartet in 1925.

 Antheil was asked to make his Paris debut at the opening of the Ballets suédois, an important Paris social event.
 He programmed several recent compositions, including the "Airplane Sonata", the "Sonata Sauvage", and "Mechanism".
 Halfway through his performance, a riot broke out, much to Antheil's delight.
 According to Antheil, "People were fighting in the aisles, yelling, clapping, hooting!
 Pandemonium! ... the police entered, and any number of surrealists, society personages, and people of all descriptions were arrested ...
 Paris hadn't had such a good time since the premiere of Stravinsky's Sacre du Printemps."
 The riot was filmed and may in fact have been engineered, as the Marcel L'Herbier movie L'Inhumaine needed a riot scene set in a concert hall.
 In the audience were Erik Satie, Darius Milhaud, Man Ray, Pablo Picasso, Jean Cocteau, and Francis Picabia.
 Antheil was delighted when Satie and Milhaud praised his music.

 Reactions to his first performances were cool at best.
 His technique was loud, brazen, and percussive.
 Critics wrote that he hit the piano rather than played it, and indeed he often injured himself by doing so.
 As part of his "bad boy" behavior, Antheil provocatively pulled a revolver from his jacket and laid it on the piano.